sudoalx/blog/content/about.md

 ## The end

 I think that's all I have to say about myself for now in this mini autobiography which is probably longer than an about page should be 😆.
 I hope I can keep this part of my website updated as I learn new things and do new stuff.
 Thanks for reading this far, I hope you have a great day! 😄

+### PS: Shifting the Focus to a Friend

+Having covered everything I could think of about myself, let's shift the focus to one of my friends and explore his website:

+- Nick, [nift4.org](https://nift4.org): Nick's initiative to start a blog inspired me to finally start working on my website and also include a blog.